livecomsjournal/journal_information/editorial_material/PAPER_CODE.md

 *We believe this same model will improve our science writing* in LiveCoMS' area -- reviews, best practices documents, tutorials, and other living documents.
 Authors can make the text of their documents available online as if it were code, and the interested community can provide feedback, make suggestions, and bring new information (additional references, an alternate perspective, confirmatory data, etc.) to the table and to the paper.
 Some particularly helpful individuals may even provide new text that the authors may wish to incorporate into their papers, just as outside workers might contribute to a software project.
+Significant contributions by individuals outside the initial author list may warrant inclusion as authors in updated article versions as described below and in the Guide to Submitting a Paper to LiveCoMS.

 ## Incentives